 Is there really any truth behind the many ancient beliefs and myths connected to this preparation?

-Thanks to scientific progress, in the course of the years many ancient medical beliefs, linked to mythology, were debunked: this is also the case of Salepi and its connection with any aphrodisiac effects.
+Thanks to scientific progress, in the course of the years, many ancient medical beliefs linked to mythology, were debunked.
+This is also the case of Salepi and its connection with aphrodisiac effects.